mrkkrp/markkarpov.com/post/canon-eos-r-settings.md

   files are stored on the same card.

 * `Image review` (page 1).
 I turn it off.
 Why?
-With mirrorless camera you get pretty good idea of what you're going when you press the shooting button.
+With mirrorless camera you get pretty good idea of what you're going to get when you press the shooting button.
 Reviewing your shoots is a waste of time which may be very valuable in certain situations.
 Instead, just shoot and concentrate on what you're doing in real time.
 When it's over you can check the results.
 Bad shots will be bad, good shots will be good, regardless of the time when you check them, but you'll have more shots!
 It's OK to have review enabled if you're shooting something that is not moving and where you can't really miss a moment.

 ## Auto-focus